-- When they are four or five, you send them to school.
+- When they are four or five, you send them off to school.

-- Your kids should be involved in as many extra curricular activities as possible as early as possible.
-(If you want them to be well-adjusted and get into good schools, that is.)
+- Your kids should be involved in as many extracurricular activities as possible as early as possible.
+(If you want them to be well-adjusted and get into good colleges, that is.)